gdjohnson/TK19/concepts/simulacra.md

 ### Science vs. Politics

-In Zvi's frame, "facts vs. politics," adapted here for procedural and semantic consistency. (_Fields_ of discursive norms.)
+In [[Zvi]]'s frame, "facts vs. politics," adapted here for procedural and semantic consistency. (_Fields_ of discursive norms.)

 "Facts Don't Matter is the dominance of level 3+4 considerations over level 1+2 considerations."
-Relation to the territory has become irrelevant; what surplaces it is the words' "impact on my membership in my coalition, and the success of myself and that coalition in playing political games."
-Zvi continues:
+Relation to the territory has become irrelevant; what surplaces it is the words' "impact on my membership in my coalition, and the success of myself and that coalition in playing political games." [[Zvi]] continues:

 > To the purely political actor, the implausible lie is better.
 If the lie is implausible, then those repeating it have sent a costly signal of loyalty, and cut ties with lower levels.
 You don’t have to worry they repeated the statement because it happens to match the physical world, or that they will refuse to repeat the next one if it fails to match.